cjakuc/cjakuc.github.io/_posts/2020-7-10-BudgetBlocks.md

     - View a timestamped changelog of changes to default categorization prefences

 The GitHub repository for this project can be found [here](https://github.com/Lambda-School-Labs/budget-blocks-ds).
 The reademe file includes multiple GIFs showing the API routes and Admin Interface in action.

-If you'd rather watch me quickly walk through it, an in-depth video walkthrough that was made for future developers of the project can be seen [here](https://www.youtube.com/watch?v=cf3lLvb7I3s).